zzmic/punched-card-reader/README.md

 5. Alternatively, do `make sim-test` (or `make sim-test-binary`) to run the simulation on *ALL* the test cards in the `sim/test-cards/` directory.

 ## Compile and Upload Arduino Sketches to the Arduino Board with the Makefile
-If `arduino-cli` is installed and the Arduino® UNO R4 WiFi board is connected to the local machine, the following make commands that are built upon `arduino-cli` can be used.
+If `arduino-cli` is installed and the Arduino® UNO R4 WiFi board is connected to the local machine, the following make commands (`make help` for help) that are built upon `arduino-cli` can be used.
 - To list connected Arduino boards:
   ```bash
   make arduino-board-list